AneathaaRse/Day-09/README.md

-This is our 9th task here we disscussed about DOM manipulation with forms For the given content we create a Survey-Form model by using HTML,CSS and DOM
+This is our 9th task here we disscussed about DOM manipulation with forms We create a form table using HTML,CSS and DOM

-Thank you for your valuable time evaluating this,awaiting your feedback
+Thank you for your valuable time for evaluating this,kindly awaiting for your feedback